Kitura/Swift-Kuery-PostgreSQL/README.md

 $
 ```

-Now, add Swift-Kuery as a dependency for our project.
+Now, add Swift-Kuery-PostgreSQL as a dependency for our project, this will automatically pull in Swift-Kuery.
-Edit Package.swift to contain:
+Edit `Package.swift` to contain the following, substituting `"x.x.x"` with the latest `Kitura` and `Swift-Kuery-PostgreSQL` releases.

 ```swift
 // swift-tools-version:4.0